Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 About Chef Michael Swamy

-Chef Michael Swamy has been in the food media business for 3 decades and is a chef, food stylist, food writer, author and travel and wildlife photographer based in Mumbai, India.
-A graduate of the prestigious Le Cordon Bleu, London, he, with his team, has conceptualized and handled major food shows on several GEC and international niche channels.
+Chef Michael Swamy has been in the food media business for three decades.
+He is a chef, food stylist, food writer, author, and travel and wildlife photographer based in Mumbai, India.
+A graduate of the prestigious Le Cordon Bleu, London, he and his team have conceptualized and handled major food shows on several GEC and international niche channels.

 On setting up a series of food styling and photography workshops in India and abroad alongside working with a few leading hospitality universities, WGSHA Manipal, Symbiosis Pune, where he teaches and sets up courses on food media along with his regular assignments.

-He has curated food festivals and workshops and done corporate books and seminars in Miami and in India, working with brands like Isuzu Motors, Kelloggs, Bajaj, and Hindustan Unilever and worked with consulates like Canada, Chile, Peru, the UK and USA, to name a few.
+He has curated food festivals and workshops and conducted corporate books and seminars in Miami and India, working with brands like Isuzu Motors, Kelloggs, Bajaj, and Hindustan Unilever.
+He has also worked with consulates in Canada, Chile, Peru, the UK, and the USA, to name a few.

 Origins and Evolution of Country Captin Chicken Curry